nashville-software-school/client-side-mastery/book-2-the-novice/chapters/AWS_S3.md

 # AWS S3

+## AWS Free Tier account

+You will be learning how to use several services provided on the [Amazon Web Services](https://portal.aws.amazon.com/gp/aws/developer/registration/index.html) platform.
+The free tier provides you with one year of all the resources you will need to deploy your finished products to a custom domain name for future employers to see.

+## S3

 Simple Storage Service (S3) on AWS is a quick and easy way to deploy a simple, static website.

 1. Sign in to AWS